sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 ---

 ### Depth of Field
 Blurs out things that are farther away from the focus point.
-The distance at which the effects starts and ends at, as well as the fall off, can all be adjusted in the render or game engines settings.
+The distance at which the effects starts and ends at, as well as the fall off, can all be adjusted in the render or game engine's settings.
 Sometimes it's even possible to set multiple focal points.

 ![[Pasted image 20230603125653.png|700]]

 ---

 ### DLSS and FSR
-- DLSS stands for Deep learning super sampling (Nvidia GPUs)
+- DLSS stands for Deep Learning Super Sampling (Nvidia GPUs)
-- FSR stand for FidelityFX Super Resolution (AMD GPUs)
+- FSR stands for FidelityFX Super Resolution (AMD GPUs)

 Both DLSS and FSR are basically the same thing, just developed by different companies.
-It's an image upscaling technology which uses deep learning to upscale lower-resolution images
+They are an image upscaling technology which use deep learning to upscale lower-resolution images.

 ---